apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ##### Notes
 1. The value of type BOOLEAN is `true`, when data is converted to BOOLEAN if INT32 and INT64 are not 0, FLOAT and DOUBLE are not 0.0, TEXT is not empty string or "false", otherwise `false`.
 2. The value of type INT32, INT64, FLOAT, DOUBLE are 1 or 1.0 and TEXT is "true", when BOOLEAN data is true, otherwise 0, 0.0 or "false".
 3. When TEXT is converted to INT32, INT64, or FLOAT, the TEXT is first converted to DOUBLE and then to the corresponding type, which may cause loss of precision.
+It will skip directly if the data can not be converted.

 ##### Syntax
 Example data: